Threats to Lake Erie

-Did you know in the 1969, Time Magazine proclaimed that Lake Erie was dead?
-Industrial pollution and raw sewage were being dumped into the Lake Erie and rivers and streams that flow into it.
-But citizen action prompted governments on both sides of the border to make major changes to policy.
+Did you know in 1969, Time Magazine proclaimed that Lake Erie was dead?
+Industrial pollution and raw sewage were being dumped into Lake Erie and rivers and streams that flow into it.
+But citizen action prompted governments on both sides of the border to make major changes to the policy.
 It became illegal to dump untreated wastewater directly into the water.
 We started investing a lot of resources into cleaning up Lake Erie.
 Soon, Lake Erie became a place where we could once again swim and play in and around!

 We did it before, and we can do it again!

 But, let's not wait until it is so bad that we have to proclaim Lake Erie dead, and can't enjoy the lake for years before its waters are unsafe for people and wildlife.
 We need engaged Lake Erie citizens to make sure our governments are taking care of our shared waters.

 That's why we're doing the Lake Erie Challenge!
 We need to raise attention to these issues and get people involved in solutions.
 We hope you will join us.